hms-dbmi/gehlenborglab-website/_publications/harbig-2021-osf.md

 publisher: "https://osf.io/b3n4u/"
 cite:
-  authors: "Theresa Harbig, Sabrina Nusrat, Tali Mazor, Qianwen Wang, Alexander Thomson, Hans Bitter, Ethan Cerami, Nils Gehlenborg"
+  authors: "T Harbig, S Nusrat, T Mazor, Q Wang, A Thomson, H Bitter, E Cerami, N Gehlenborg"
   published: "OSF Preprints"
 ---
 Molecular profiling of patient tumors and liquid biopsies over time with next-generation sequencing technologies and new immuno-profile assays are becoming part of standard research and clinical practice.
 With the wealth of new longitudinal data, there is a critical need for visualizations for cancer researchers to explore and interpret temporal patterns not just in a single patient but across cohorts.